 - It’s wise to check the hydraulic oil level when the engine is cool.
 That’s because hydrostatic transmission oil expands with heat, which can give you inaccurate reading when hot.

-- Before starting this project, read the safety instructions in the user’s manual.
+- Before starting this project for hydrostatic transmissions, read the safety instructions in the user’s manual.

 What Happens If You Don’t Change the Transmission Fluid?